The following is adapted from the Royal Australian Navy News, 17 April 1970 edition, page 4.

 - The arrival of the Oberon Class submarines, HMAS Oxley, Otway, Ovens and Onslow after passage from the UK, saw the reformation of the Australian Submarine Squadron for the fourth time.

-All guided missile destroyers, Hobart (3 times), Perth (twice) and Brisbane (once) and the Daring Class destroyer, Vendetta (once) served with the US Seventh Fleet off Vietnam and the troop transport, Sydney, made numerous “ferry runs” to the war zone with Army personnel.
+All guided missile destroyers, Hobart (3 times), Perth (twice) and Brisbane (once) and the Daring Class destroyer, Vendetta (once) served with the US Seventh Fleet off Vietnam and the troop transport, Sydney, made 25 “ferry runs” to the war zone with Army personnel.

 Between 1961 and 1968, 43 ships were commissioned or re-commissioned: